 #2 Reflect on the Year

-While everything is still fresh in your head, complete an End of Year Mindful Self Reflection for Teachers (download it for free!).
+While everything is still fresh in your head, complete an End of Year Mindful Self Reflection for Teachers.
 Reflecting at the end of the year is a great opportunity to take a step back and concentrate on your achievements and learning journey as a teacher, and begin to plan for a successful year ahead.